Returned from Duty

 Living at 184 Brownedge Road, Lostock Hall as of this death in 1966

-Likely to be the cousin of the above Allsup's
+Could he be a cousin of the above Allsup's?

 10